ajalt/mordant/docs/input.md

-# Reading Keyboard and Mouse Input With Raw Mode
+# Keyboard and Mouse Input With Raw Mode

 Normally when reading input from the user with functions like [readLineOrNull], the terminal will wait for the user to press enter before sending the input.
 But if you want to read keys as soon as they are pressed, you can use "raw mode", which disables line buffering and echo.
-Once raw mode is active, you can read key and mouse events.

 ## Reading Events

 Mordant provides a few ways to read input events, depending on how much control you need.

-!!! warning inline end
+!!! warning

     Enabling raw mode disables control character processing, which means that you will need to handle events like `ctrl-c` manually if you want your users to be able to exit your program.